Principal Investigator

 Prospective Members

-Post-docs: I do not currently have funding for a post-doc position.
-However, I'd be happy to collaborate on/sponsor an NSF PRFB proposal for the 2023 deadline if you are interested in climate change, urbanization, and invasive parasites of birds in the Galápagos Islands.
-Must have experience with field work (preferable international) and breeding birds.
-Please contact me to discuss possible projects!
+I do not currently have funding for a post-doc position.
+However, I'd be happy to collaborate on/sponsor an NSF PRFB proposal for the 2024 deadline, especially if you are interested in the effect of hybridization of Darwin's ground finches on resistance to invasive parasites in the Galápagos Islands.
+I'd be open to other project ideas as well, especially in population ecology or genetics using existing tissue samples or our long-term data set.
+Pitch a cool project!

-Graduate students: I am not considering applications for graduate students until fall 2024.
+I will not be considering applications for new graduate students until Fall 2027.

 Past Lab Members